What are some different types of Drywall Mud?

 All purpose joint compound is as it says made for all applications.
-It tends to have more glue like agents which is helpful when bedding in tpaper tape on the seams.
+It tends to have more gluing agents which is helpful when bedding in seams.
 It is sometimes used to first coat seams and corner beads.
 Less often it is used as a finish coat because it is more difficult to sand than "lightweight all purpose" joint compounds.
 However some professionals prefer it for finish coat for the very reason that it creates a harder finish that is more difficult to sand.
 They feel that this may provide a more durable product.

-Light-weight all-purpose joint compound is as it says made for all applications yet is lighter in weight than all purpose mud.
-Many pros believe that light-weight joint compounds contain less gluing agents and therefore are inferior when taping seams.
+Light-weight all-purpose mud is as it says made for all applications yet is lighter in weight than all purpose mud.
+Many pros believe that light-weight joint compound contains less gluing agents and therefore is inferior when taping seams.
 They prefer to use all purpose or taping joint compounds.
 Light-weight compound is often used for first and second coat of seams and corner bead.
 It is most always used as a finish coat because of its ease of sanding.

 Are joint compounds compatible with one another?

 Generally speaking, they are compatible with one another.
 Joint compounds can be used over each other but most manufacturers do not recommend mixing the compounds together.
-Some pros have had success mixing some of the compounds when using for various applications, however it is always the best practice to refer to the manufacturer's recommendations.
+It is always the best practice to refer to the manufacturer's specific recommendations.